-Neale Blackwood is heading over to regional Victoria in May and June this year.
+Neale Blackwood is heading over to regional Victoria in June this year.
 The table below has all the dates, times and topics.
 The detailed content for each session is listed below the table.

 These are all organised by CPA Australia – you need to register and pay through them.
 Neale Blackwood has written and will present each session.